A fan’s guide – the club from early doors to today

 Ferguson proved a hard act to follow, first for David Moyes, then for miscast Louis van Gaal.
 With José Mourinho’s arrival in 2016, there should have been enough quality for a title challenge.
 Despite promising young striker Marcus Rashford breaking through, the weight of expectation on €105-million Paul Pogba proved too heavy.
 Rooney, too, divided opinions despite becoming the club’s all-time top scorer halfway through the season.

-The 19-point gap between United and local rivals Manchester City in the 2017-18 league campaign told its own story.
+The 19-point gap between United and City in the 2017-18 campaign told its own story.
 Come December, Mourinho was out, replaced by ex-United star Ole Gunnar Solskjaer.
 A successful run in 2019 led to his permanent appointment, and the key signings of Bruno Fernandes and Edinson Cavani.
-Finishing league runners-up 12 points behind Manchester City, United were favourites to win the Europa League again in 2021 but fell to an elongated penalty shoot-out against a sparky Villarreal in the final.
+Finishing league runners-up to City, United were favourites to win the Europa League again in 2021 but fell to an elongated penalty shoot-out against a sparky Villarreal in the final.

 Solskjaer’s luck soon ran out, however, despite an string of life-saving goals in the Champions League by Cristiano Ronaldo, making a surprise return to Old Trafford more than a decade after he left it.
 An abject 5-0 home defeat to Liverpool ranked as the lowest United had sunk in living memory – until a 4-1 loss at Watford a month later.

 In the end, Ronaldo ended the campaign as top scorer with 24 in all competitions.
 Rangnick duly passed the poisoned chalice of Manchester United manager to Erik ten Hag.
-The Ajax legend soon handled the departure of Ronaldo following a controversial interview while restoring the pep to Marcus Rashford’s step.
+The Ajax legend soon handled the departure of Ronaldo following a controversial interview – then restored the pep to Marcus Rashford’s step.

 Scoring 30 in all competitions, the Manchester-born former wonder boy emerged from Ronaldo’s shadow to score in United’s shock comeback win in the derby and their League Cup triumph over Newcastle at Wembley.
 The arrival of his England colleague Mason Mount before the 2023-24 season augured well for Rashford’s continued rehabilitation.